SudeepGopavaram/Physical_Design_Using_OpenLane_Flow/README.md

 **3. Constraints** - Design goals and constraints are provided to physical design tool through various design configuration variables which help to acheive the required result.

-**4. Floorplan** - A floorplan captures the designer's intent about physical design
+**4. Floorplan** - A floorplan captures the designer's intent about physical design.
+It defines the size and aspect ratio of a die.
+It contains location of hard macros, shape, location of various blocks, location of input/output (I/O) pads.
+It act as a constraint in placing various component and creating a wire layout.

 # OpenLane
 It is an automated RTL2GDSII flow which make use of several other opensource tools throughout the run to generate the GDSII like, OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout and other custom script for optimized flow.